alexandre-thauvin/contact_list/README.md

 2) Google Material

-I used Google Material for a better design
+I used Google Material for a better design.

-3) RxJava2
+3) Coroutines

-In my opinion the best library to deal with the asynchronous stuff
+Definitely the best library to work with asynchronous stuff.

 4) Retrofit2

-In my opinion the best library to deal with network call
+In my opinion the best library to deal with network call.

 5) okHttp

-Used to handle connection Issue and intercept api error
+Used to handle connection Issue and intercept api error.

 6) Glide

-The best library to render picture
+The best library to render picture.

 7) Timber